batherk/diy-gallery/README.md

 The project is a part of our submission for the subject IT2810 Webutvikling.

 ## Project requirements

 #### React
+React has been used extensively thoughout the whole project.
+After initiation the only change we made was to create a React-component out of App.js.
+We chose to do this as it seemed like a reasonable approach when creating a single page application.

 #### AJAX
 All elements displayed as part of the artwork are fetched using AJAX.
 When a category is selected, a random number is generated which decides the exact element that is fetched from storage.
 All elements are named using the naming convention *'item1', 'item2',..,'itemN'*.
 The randomly chosen number is parsed into a string to form the path to the exact element in the public folder.